dbbs-lab/bsb-core/docs/source/usage/getting-started.rst

     }
   }

-This configuration file declares that we'll be creating a model in an HDF5 format under called ``my_network.hdf5`` and that the estimated scale of the network is a square column of 200 by 200 micrometer.
+This configuration file declares that we'll be creating a model in an HDF5 format as a file called ``my_network.hdf5`` and that the estimated scale of the network is a square column of 50 by 50 micrometer.

 We can already use the CLI tool or a script to create an empty network from this
 configuration: